|

 soon arrived to blockade the Grand Harbour.
 The Maltese

 suffered a lot during the blockade.
-There were times when
+There were times

-Malta became a British Protectorate and, in 1814, was
+had to leave.
+Malta became a British Protectorate

-declared part ofthe British Empire. |
+and, in 1814, was declared part ofthe British Empire.

 First

-British Soldier to be executed
+British Soldier to be executed The

-first British soldier to be executed in Malta was Private
+first British soldier to be executed in Malta was

-James O'Conner.
-Private O'Conner arrived in Malta on
+Private James O'Conner.
+Private O'Conner arrived in

-December 9, 1799, from Messina on board HMS Culloden,
+Malta on December 9, 1799, from Messina on board HMS

-with the 30th (Cambridgeshire) Regiment of Foot.
-Its
+Culloden, with the 30th (Cambridgeshire) Regiment

-15 children.
+20 women, and 15 children.

 On

-landing the following day the regiment was billeted
+landing the following day the Regiment was billeted

 first at Birkakara, then was moved to Zejtun to cover

-the battery at San Roque with advance posts on the outskirts
+the battery at San Roque with advance posts on the

-of Zabbar.
+outskirts of Zabbar.

 It

-was to have been from this area where, just over a year
+was to have been from this area where, just over a

-later, Private O'Conner committed his fatal offence
+year later, Private O'Conner committed his fatal offence

 when he attempted to desert to the French.